googlefonts/googlefonts.github.io/gf-guide/onboarding.md

 </ul>

 From time to time, Google Fonts provides financial and design assistance for projects.
-If you would like to discuss this, please mention that you would like someone to contact you privately when filing an issue (and have contact details on your Github profile page.)
+If you would like to discuss this, please mention that you would like someone to contact you privately when filing an issue (and have contact details on your GitHub profile page.)

 </div>